-Obtain OAuth Credentials¶
+Obtain OAuth Credentials (YDN)¶

 The first step towards gaining access to the Verizon Media DSP API is to obtain authentication credentials (client ID, client secret, and authorization code) for your YDN app.